frknecn3/frknecn3/README.md

 I'm interested in many sides of programming, such as game development, web development etc.

 I'm currently learning React and Javascript.
+Casually learning C# as well.

-I can collaborate on everything.
+I can collaborate on everything and love teamwork.

 You can contact me via WhatsApp, Github, Discord or Steam.
 And if necessary, by phone.